word-sys/anyconvert/README.md

 | **Plaintext / Markdown** | `.txt` | Formatted Markdown text | 2D character-grid layout | UTF-8 Plaintext |

 ---

+## Known Issues
+- **ODT & PPTX Export Issues**:
+  - **PDF Original Position**: If PDF itself is vertical, ODP & PPTX export will be broken due to horizontal size of slides.
+  - **Known Bug**: Shapes or pen markups aren't supported, it will not shown on your presentation.
+  - **Beta Stage**: Project now at v0.1.0 Beta stage, only DOCX and ODT seems to be fully function as wanted.
+  - **Design Flaw**: Project designed to be a PDF to XXX document convert library for [word-sys's PDF Editor](https://github.com/word-sys/word-sys-pdf-editor) and mainly designed for DOCX & ODT export, expecting a fully 1:1 export to PPTX & ODP is not possible, for now.

 ## Installation